Student Advice

 “Personal statements should be a student’s own work and the chances of being offered a place could be affected if it does not appear genuine.
 As part of our responsibility to applicants, course providers and stakeholders, the UCAS Verification Team run checks to detect fraudulent applications and similarity in statements, with universities and colleges to decide what action, if any, to take regarding reported cases.”

-Any personal statements or essays found to have been written using ChatGPT will be immediately rejected.
+Any personal statements or essays that are found to have been written using ChatGPT will be immediately rejected.

 Do universities know if you use ChatGPT?